studica/studica-docs-worldskills/source/docs/Vision/reading-a-barcode/index.rst

 VS Code
 -------

-The VS Code Project used here can be downloaded from here.
+The VS Code Project used here can be downloaded from `here <https://github.com/studica/WorldSkills-Example-Projects/tree/main/Vision/Barcode%20Reader>`__.

 .. toctree::
    :maxdepth: 1